hotwired-laravel/turbo-laravel/README.md

 </turbo-frame>
 ```

 Turbo Frames also allows you to lazy-load the frame's content.
 You may do so by adding a `src` attribute to the Turbo Frame tag.
-The conetnt of a lazy-loading Turbo Frame tag can be used to indicate "loading states", such as:
+The content of a lazy-loading Turbo Frame tag can be used to indicate "loading states", such as:

 ```blade
 <turbo-frame id="my_frame" :src="route('my.page')">